kishooore/rustbook/README.md

 Structs with Lifetimes:

-- when a struct holds reference, it needs explicit lifetimes:
+- when a Struct holds reference, it needs explicit lifetimes:

 ```rust
 struct Book<'a> {